Bloomberg outage hits financial markets

 Bankers told Thomson Reuters market news service IFR that at least one corporate bond sale worth over 1 billion euros had been delayed because of the outage.

 Traders said the outage had exacerbated volatile activity on stock markets, particularly around the expiration of options contracts.
-It also hindered the ability of traders to react to an announcement on new Chinese regulations.
+It also hindered the ability of traders to react to the announcement of new Chinese regulations.

 "A lot of people use Bloomberg EMSX to route orders out, so there might have been loads of people wanting to react to the news but couldn't as they couldn't put their sales into the market," said Mark Ward, head of trading at Sanlam.

-(Reporting by John Geddie, Jamie McGeever, David Milliken, Andy Bruce, Alex Chambers, Alistair Smout and Huw Jones; Editing by Catherine Evans, Jeremy Gaunt and Dan Grebler)
+(Reporting by John Geddie, Jamie McGeever, David Milliken, Andy Bruce, Alex Chambers, Alistair Smout and Huw Jones; Editing by Catherine Evans/Jeremy Gaunt)